linibensonjr/nd-trivia-api/README.md

 ##### Run the Server
 From within the `./src` directory first ensure you are working using your created virtual environment.

-To run the server, execute:
+To run the backend server, execute:

 ```
 set FLASK_APP=flaskr